sumitmalik51/AIW-CAF-Methodology/04-Azure-Sentinel.md

 # Task 1: What is Microsoft Sentinel?

 Microsoft Sentinel is a scalable, cloud-native solution that provides:
-- Security information and event management (SIEM)
+- Security information and event management (SIEM).
-- Security orchestration, automation, and response (SOAR)
+- Security orchestration, automation, and response (SOAR).

  Microsoft Sentinel delivers intelligent security analytics and threat intelligence across the enterprise.
 With Microsoft Sentinel, you get a single solution for attack detection, threat visibility, proactive hunting, and threat response.